INGREDIENTS

 While we all know drinking plenty of water is key to keeping our bodies hydrated, there are other ways to help your skin maintain the moisture it needs topically.
 Enter Hyaluronic Acid, a humectant that can hold up to 1,000 times its own weight in water.

-Read on to learn more about Hyaluronic Acid and humectants.
+Read on to learn more about Hyaluronic Acid and humectants—and why this powerhouse ingredient deserves a permanent place in your skincare routine.

 Hyaluronic Acid is suitable for all skin types and tones and has not been linked to any adverse reactions such as irritation or redness.
 By incorporating this hero hydrator into your skincare routine, you can boost your skin's moisture levels and restore plumpness and elasticity instantly.